jventura1738/COSC420/Project_Euler/README.md

 Originally, our plan was to find all the factors of a given number n, square each factor, add them, and check if it is a perfect square.
 Brute force attempts are often slow, so we knew this would not be the best way.
 We took this as an opportunity to highlight the advantage of parallization.
 Initially we found all the factors of a given number n by testing its divisibility with numbers 1-n.
 That was O(n), and was not fast since it needed to be run 64,000,000 times.
 After doing some research we found a method for only having to search from 1-sqrt(n), which carries the same logic as our first prime lab.

 **Solving the Problem**
 Writing the algorithm took around three hours, but the tests were embarrasingly slow.
 This is because we ran on the cluster first the O(n) search, for a N=1,000,000 and it never finished after a day.
 So, after several tests with our O(sqrt(n)) method it ran N=1,000,000 quickly on the machine we were using in the lab.
 Finally, after testing it on 10 nodes, after 45 minutes we found the correct answer!
+With the optimization to the factorization the algorithm in parallel is O($\frac{n\sqrt{n}}{p}$).

 **1 Node or Serial**